aristanetworks/atd-public/topologies/datacenter/labguides/source/cvp_configlet.rst

 12. On the 'Network Provisioning' page, Click the 'Save' button to save the changes to the topology.

+13. The screen will refresh and a 'T' for task will appear at the right column of each device, representing that tasks have been generated that need to run to push the configuration change.

 |

 .. image:: images/cvp_configlet/cvp_configlet_3.gif
    :align: center

 |

-13. The screen will refresh and a 'T' for task will appear above each device, representing that tasks have been generated that need to run to push the configuration change.

 14. Click 'Tasks' in the left navigation column.